How to Add or Remove the Navigation Pane in Windows 11

 Run this command instead:

-FLAG: This method requires admin privileges.
+FLAG: You’ll need administrator rights to run this command.
 After running the command, restart your computer to apply the changes.

 Summary

-You can easily show or hide the navigation pane in Windows 11 File Explorer.
-Hiding the pane gives you more space.
-Showing it makes navigation easier.
+You’ve learned how to show or hide the navigation pane in Windows 11 File Explorer.
+Hiding the pane can give you more screen space.
+Showing it again makes navigating your files much easier.

 That’s it!
 Now you know how to customize your File Explorer to fit your needs.